 While it may feel like editing anchors adds time to the editing process, it should actually allow you to speed up your workflow.
-The key is in selecting average anchors that best represent that particular set of images.
+The key is in selecting anchors that best represent that particular set of images.
 From here, editing the remainder of the wedding should relatively be a breeze!

 Remember how I mentioned that Library was like a Card Catalog used in Libraries?
-Imagine walking into a library, full of books and you have on in particular you’d love to read.
+Imagine walking into a library, full of books and you have one in particular you’d love to read.
 You walk up to the front desk, and the librarian points to the stack of books lining the walls, and tells you to start searching (basically, good luck.)

 Talk about a waste of time and frustration.

-As a photographer, there are going to be times when you need or want to quickly locate in image.
+As a photographer, there are going to be times when you need or want to quickly locate an image.
 If this occurs within Lightroom, it’s most likely due to the need to re-edit, convert to Black and White, or re-export with different settings.

 Having a detailed organization system will allow you to do several things: